11 Minute Read

 Say Hello to Updated Hardware

-Get rid of outdated hardware and aim for a brushed brass or nickel, polished chrome, oil-brushed bronze or even a stately iron.
-Copper is also hot in today’s market since it compliments a variety of décor and reduces 99.9% of bacteria.(9)
+Get rid of outdated hardware and aim for a brushed brass or nickel, polished chrome, oil-brushed bronze, copper, or even a stately iron.

 Win With Striking Walls